TempeHS/The_Unsecure_PWA/README.md

 - Python 3.x +
 - Git for Windows 2.x.x +
 - Flask: `pip install flask`
 - The resources and samples in [.student_resources](.student_resources/) require additional dependencies.
-Please take a look at the README.md in each folder.
+Please refer to the README.md in each folder.

 ### Deployment